 Define generate_sigma_algebra

-from typing import Dictfrom itertools import combinationsclass ProbabilityMeasure:"""A probability measure with finite support Parameters ---------- domain The domain of the probability measure measure The graph of the measure """def__init__(self, domain: FiniteMeasurableSpace, measure: Dict[Event, float]):self._domain = domainself._measure = measureself._validate()def__call__(self, event: Event) ->float:returnself._measure[event]def _validate(self):# check that the measure covers the domainfor event inself._domain.sigma_algebra:if event notinself._measure:raiseValueError("Probability measure must be defined for all events.")# check the assumption of unit measureifself._measure[frozenset(self._domain.atoms)] !=1:raiseValueError("The probability of the sample space must be 1.")# check assumption of 𝜎-additivityfor events in powerset(self._domain.sigma_algebra): events =list(events)ifnot events:continueifnotany(e1.intersection(e2) for e1, e2 in combinations(events, 2)): prob_union =self._measure[reduce(frozenset.union, events)] prob_sum =sum(self._measure[e] for e in events)ifround(prob_union, 4) !=round(prob_sum, 4):raiseValueError("The measure does not satisfy 𝜎-additivity.")
+from itertools import combinationsclass ProbabilityMeasure:"""A probability measure with finite support.
+Parameters ---------- domain : FiniteMeasurableSpace The domain of the probability measure. measure : dict[Event, float] The graph of the measure. """def__init__(self, domain: FiniteMeasurableSpace, measure: dict[Event, float]):self._domain = domainself._measure = measureself._validate()def__call__(self, event: Event) ->float:"""Return the probability of an event.
+Parameters ---------- event : Event The event to measure.
+Returns ------- float The probability of the event. """returnself._measure[event]def _validate(self):for event inself._domain.sigma_algebra:if event notinself._measure:raiseValueError("Probability measure must be defined for all events.")ifself._measure[frozenset(self._domain.atoms)] !=1:raiseValueError("The probability of the sample space must be 1.")for events in powerset(self._domain.sigma_algebra): events =list(events)ifnot events:continueifnotany(e1.intersection(e2) for e1, e2 in combinations(events, 2)): prob_union =self._measure[reduce(frozenset.union, events)] prob_sum =sum(self._measure[e] for e in events)ifround(prob_union, 4) !=round(prob_sum, 4):raiseValueError("The measure does not satisfy 𝜎-additivity.")

 One example of a probability measure for our measurable space \(\langle \Omega, \mathcal{F}_\text{highness-backness}\rangle\) is the uniform measure: \(\mathbb{P}(E) = \frac{|E|}{|\Omega|}\).